Notice Regarding Sign Language Interpreters & Other Auxiliary Aids & Services

 Office of the United States Trustee

 Assisted listening headsets are available for use by those with hearing impairments and are available in Phoenix, Tucson and Prescott.
 See the courtroom clerk upon entering the courtroom, to request a headset.

-To request a sign language interpreter for a hearing or trial set before the bankruptcy judge, please contact the Administrative Services Department at 602-682-4139 no later than five business days prior to the scheduled hearing.
+To request a sign language interpreter for a hearing or trial set before the bankruptcy judge, please contact the court at 602-682-4010 no later than five business days prior to the scheduled hearing.